 - Being apart of the track team is a big commitment.
 You may have a job, but it should not interfere with practices or meets.

-- If you are unable to practice as a result of an injury, report to the training room before practice starts, then join the team for stretching.
+- If you are unable to practice as a result of an injury, report to the training room before practice starts, then join the team after receiving care from Mr. Nissley.

 - Athletes must be at practice to be eligible for meets.
-Athletes who miss practices before an upcoming meet may not compete, but are required to attend the meet and help the coach.
+Athletes who miss practices before an upcoming meet will not compete, but are required to attend the meet and help the coaches.

-Athletes are ambassadors.
-Your conduct and attitude are a reflection of you, your family, coaches, teammates, and school.
-Represent them all in a positive sportsmanlike manner with excellence and integrity.
+Your conduct and attitude are a reflection of you, your family, coaches, teammates, and Donegal.
+Represent them all in a positive, respectful and sportsmanlike manner with excellence and integrity.

 - Have a positive attitude and support, encourage, and congratulate your teammates.